Introduction to GPU Architecture

 - High-Speed Interconnects: The introduction of NVLink and NVSwitch technologies has revolutionized inter-GPU communication, enabling efficient scaling of performance in multi-GPU systems.
 This is particularly important for large-scale AI training and HPC simulations.

 The newest architecture designs feature Tensor Cores to speed up deep learning operations.
 The cores handle deep learning operations through detailed matrix multiplication work and achieve better AI computation results.
+Don’t miss out on this essential guide on best gpu for deep learning.

 Today’s advanced processing hardware provides both Ray Tracing Processing Units that perform ray tracing better than software.
 These cores enable better graphics rendering of games and visual content which performs better than ray tracing done through regular software.
+New NVIDIA architectures integrate advanced programming language support for CUDA and Vulcan to let developers create optimal GPU execution programs.
+The programming models let programmers tap into every aspect of how the GPU handles parallel work.

 GPU Architecture: Applications and Impact